-The statute also authorizes a law enforcement officer to arrest, without a warrant, any person that he or she has probable cause to believe has committed sexual cyberharassment.
+The statute authorizes a law enforcement officer to arrest, without a warrant, any person that he or she has probable cause to believe has committed sexual cyberharassment.
+The statute also provides for civil relief for the aggrieved party including injunctive relief, monetary damages and reasonable attorney fees and costs.

 § 784.049, Fla.
 Stat.